husonlab/phylosketch-app/README.md

 # PhyloSketch

 This is a re-implementation of my PhyloSketch desktop program that will target iOS and Android.
-This is my first attempt to write such an app.
+This is my first attempt to write an app for mobile devices.

-The program allows the user to interactively construct a phylogenetic tree or network and then save it to Newick format.
+The app allows the user to interactively construct a phylogenetic tree or network and then save it to Newick format.
+Also, it will allow the user to enter a string in Newick format and obtain a visualization of the corresponding rooted phylogenetic tree or network, which then can be edited.
+The app will display some of the mathematical properties of the tree or network.

 The basic framework for this code was generated using the [Gluon Intellij plugin](https://plugins.jetbrains.com/plugin/7864-gluon).